Cycling in the Pembrokeshire Coast National Park

 Or buy the ordinary Ordnance Survey Landranger Map from Amazon.co.uk; scale 1:50 000 (1.25 in to 1 mile), about £9:-

 Number 157 St David's & Haverfordwest Map covers North Pembrokeshire.

 Number 158 Tenby & Pembroke Map covers South Pembrokeshire.

-for more things to see: St Brides beach, the Rebecca Riots, lime kilns, and the last invasion of Britain etc.
+- for St Brides beach, the Rebecca Riots, lime kilns, the last invasion of Britain and much more.